maniospas/Blombly/docs/guide.md

    → print ( "Hello" + ) ;                       main.bb line 1
 ```

-Let us now see what a logical error looks like too.
+Let us see what a logical error looks like too.
 Try
 to print a variable that does not exist in the following code:

 ```java